-Source - Game and Parks Commission.
+Courtesy Game and Parks Commission, GP-ARch02_KB0016_02

 Dismal River people had a subsistence economy based primarily on hunting and secondarily on farming.
 In other words, they lived on the meat and other products they got from killing bison as well as the crops they grew near their villages.
 While bison were the chief animal hunted, deer, beaver, birds, turtles, and freshwater mussels were also eaten.
 Evidence for farming is present, but limited.
 Digging tools made from bison shoulder blade bones have been recovered from several sites.
 Charred remains of corn, squash and gourds provide direct evidence of domesticated plant use.
 Remains of plums, chokecherries, hackberries, and black walnuts have also been recovered.
 Chipped stone and bone tools have been found including projectile points, scrapers, knives and drills, bison scapula hoes, fleshers, and bone awls.
 Ceramic vessels have also been recovered.
 Dismal River pottery is characteristically gray-black in color with a smooth or simple stamped surface.